 The second trimester initiates with the development of breathing patterns as well as various sucking impulses.
 Slowly and steadily, kicks and jabs will begin to take place as motor control sets in gradually.
 The nerves are protected by a cover of myelin, causing communication to set in rapidly and manifest in the form of blinking eyes and rapid heart rate.
-Sensory perception begins to quickly evolve, with aural development taking the lead.
+The myelin sheath starts developing in utero but is completed upto one year after birth.
+Sensory perception begins to evolve, with aural development taking the lead quickly.
 Your baby begins to sleep and dream as well.

 3. Third Trimester

-In the final phase, the networking of nerves reaches a completion and the brain weight begins to rapidly increase.
-The folds in its tissues begin to form and motor control enhancement reaches its peak.
+In the final phase, the networking of nerves reaches completion, and the brain weight begins to increase rapidly.
+The folds in its tissues begin to form, and motor control enhancement reaches its peak.
 While the cerebrum might be approaching a good size, its actual functioning begins only when the baby is out into the real world, triggered by the stimulus of the environment.

-How to Improve Baby Brain Development During Pregnancy
+How to Improve Baby’s Brain Development During Pregnancy

-To ensure a healthy and smart baby, we have put together a pregnancy food list for baby brain development, which will help ensure that your little one gets the core elements without fail, along with a proper balanced and healthy diet.
+To ensure a healthy and smart baby, we have put together a pregnancy food list for the baby’s brain development, which will help ensure that your little one gets the core elements without fail, along with a proper balanced and healthy diet.

-Foods to Eat for Healthy Fetal Brain Development
+Foods to Eat For a Healthy Fetal Brain Development

-Apart from the importance of prenatal vitamins for brain development, it is also necessary to include certain key elements in the diet that can provide the necessary support and even a boost to the brain’s growth in a child.
+Besides the importance of prenatal vitamins for brain development, it is also necessary to include certain key elements in the diet that can provide the necessary support and even boost the brain’s growth in a child.